 “It’s blood status first, love second in this family.
 What’s there to contemplate?”
 Draco remarked rather bitterly.

 “Hmm.
 You should go to bed.
-I see how tired you are.”
-He suggested.
+Your voice suggests you are tired.”

 “I don’t feel like it.
-Besides, I think I’ll just sleep down here.
+Besides, I think I’ll just stay down here.
 My bedroom is always too cold.”

 “Have it your way then.”
-The white haired old man said as he closed his eyes.
-“And sweet dreams, grandson.”
-He added.
+The white-haired old man reacted with seeming indifference as he closed his eyes.
+“And sweet dreams, Grandson,” he added.

 Draco’s thoughts quickly went back to Granger’s smile and how she had giggled almost uncontrollably at a bit of revenge he had taken on a fellow Slytherin student, Cole Devlin, secretly on her behalf.

-But when he witnessed Granger fall victim to Devlin’s antics, he performed as expected.
-Draco laughed cruelly at her discombobulated circumstance and stepped over her, not bothering to help.
+But when he witnessed Granger fall victim to Devlin’s antics, Draco performed as expected.
+He laughed cruelly at her discombobulated circumstance and stepped over her, not bothering to help.
 But he quickly decided that he couldn’t very well let Devlin get away with messing with his Granger.

 So in the quiet of that same night, Draco secretly brewed a potion that ate the glue clean from the bindings of all of Devlin’s books.
 So when every page mysteriously fanned to the floor uncontrollably as he opened them in class, it was Devlin’s turn to be humiliated.
 And because there were too many of his victims to count, not a soul felt sorry for him.